 Family treks in the Annapurna Region

-The Poon Hill Trek (3-5 days) (max. elevation 3210 meters) is one of the most popular treks in Nepal because of its incredible views and accessibility from Pokhara, with good infrastructure along the way.
+The Poon Hill Trek (3-5 days, max. elevation 10,531 ft / 3,210 m) is one of the most popular treks in Nepal because of its incredible views and accessibility from Pokhara, with good infrastructure along the way.
 Although there are some steep steps, it is not an incredibly demanding trek.
 There are comfortable (though basic) lodges the whole way, with a variety of meals to choose from in the teahouses.
 The trek itself is pleasant, taking you through local villages and rhododendron forest.

-A similar, less touristed route is the Annapurna Community Homestay trek, which peaks at Mohare Danda (3320 meters).
-It has almost the same views, landscape and culture, but without the crowds.
-A network of homestays and community lodges ensure homely comforts.
+A similar, less-visited route is the Annapurna Community Homestay trek, which peaks at Mohare Danda (10,892 ft / 3,320 m).
+It has almost the same views, landscape, and culture, but without the crowds.
+A network of homestays and community lodges ensures homely comforts.
 The trek is not too physically challenging, and can be done in around five days.

-The Royal Trek (so named because Prince Charles walked this route in the 1980s) is an alternative that doesn’t climb so high (1700 meters).
-The three-four day trek starts to the north of the Pokhara Valley, and passes through Gurung villages.
+The Royal Trek (so named because Prince Charles walked this route in the 1980s) is an alternative that doesn’t climb so high (5,577 ft / 1,700 m).
+The three- to four-day trek starts to the north of the Pokhara Valley, and passes through Gurung villages.
 There are views of the Annapurnas en route, and the trek ends at Begnas Lake, a peaceful alternative to Pokhara’s more developed lakeside.

-To learn about the experience of a family trekking with a young child in the Annapurnas, read this recent article on Kimkim.
+To learn about the first-hand experience of a family trekking with a young child in the Annapurnas, read this article.

 Family treks in the Everest region

-Although the full Everest Base Camp trek is challenging, other shorter options still enable you to trek in the Sagarmatha National Park, learn about Sherpa culture and marvel at the highest mountains in the world.
+Although the full Everest Base Camp trek is challenging, other shorter options still enable you to trek in the Sagarmatha National Park, learn about Sherpa culture, and marvel at the highest mountains in the world.
 For example, the Namche Bazaar to Thame trek takes five days, and the trek to Tengboche takes seven.
-Both treks stay below 4000 meters.
+Both treks stay below 13,123 ft (4,000 m).

 To prevent little legs from getting worn out, consider a horse trek.

 Traditionally, packs of several hundred horses were taken to and from Lo Manthang every year before the onset of winter.
 The steep, rocky terrain is more manageable with the four-legged creatures.
-Lo Manthang is at an altitude of 3780 meters.
+Lo Manthang is at an altitude of 12,401 ft (3,780 m).

 For a shorter, lower-altitude horse trek, consider the Langtang area instead, which is closer to Kathmandu.
-While the mountains here are not as high as in some parts of the country (around the 6000 and 7000 meter mark) they are still impressive, especially as the Langtang Valley opens up.
+While the mountains here are not as high as in some parts of the country (around the 19,685-22,965 ft / 6000-7000 m mark) they are still impressive, especially as the Langtang Valley opens up.
 Children will enjoy spotting yaks.

 Choose the right trek.
-Children under four may be easily carried, and older children may be able to walk long distances (perhaps faster than you!), but those between four and eight may have the hardest time.
-They are too big to be carried, but too small to walk far.
-(Consider a horse trek in such cases.)
+Children under four may be easily carried, and older children may be able to walk long distances (perhaps faster than you!), but those between ages four and eight may have the hardest time.
+They are too big to be carried, but too small to walk far - consider a horse trek in such cases.

 Consider your own abilities.
 If you plan to carry your child, will this leave you too exhausted to enjoy yourself?
 You can hire a porter to do this.

 Bring extra supplies.
 When trekking with kids, it’s always a good idea to bring extra snacks, lots of water (camel packs are great), and other things such as sun protection.
-Cards, travel games and pens and paper for evenings in the lodges are fun to bring, as well.
+Cards, travel games, and pens and paper for evenings in the lodges are fun to bring, as well.
 Remember, there are no TVs in these places!
-(Which is kind of the point anyway).

 Equipment.
 Make sure your child’s boots are well worn in so they don’t develop blisters.